For BC's artists who paint or draw . . .

 To download subscription order cards to pass along to others click here or contact the editor to have them mailed.

 AO's and individual artists are encouraged to submit their news to The Artist's Journal.
 Please include this publication on your media mailing list and e-mail your ‘press releases’ of your events (calls, shows & exhibits are published free: lessons and workshops are considered paid advertising.
 However, if submitting a call or show, lessons/workshops can be BRIEFLY mentioned at the end of the news item).
 If you do not have a media mailing list, allow The Artist's Journal to include your e-mail on its news source list.
 By being on this list, you will receive a Deadline Reminder Notice just before each issue, reminding you to submit your news on time for publication.
-It also allows you to receive an occasional complimentary issue of The Artist’s Journal if you are not a subscriber.
 Place yourself on this list here.